ARCHER2-HPC/archer2-website/support-access/access.md

 	</tr>
 </table>

-[How to prepare a successful Technical Assessment](https://www.archer2.ac.uk/news/2022/08/03/technical-assessments.html) - a blog post with lots of helpful advice on how to complete TA forms.
+[How to prepare a successful Technical Assessment](https://www.archer2.ac.uk/news/2022/08/03/technical-assessments.html) - a blog post with lots of helpful advice on how to complete TA forms. **Note:** Technical Assessments are not required at application time for Access to HPC calls

 The [Understanding Package Performance course materials](https://www.archer2.ac.uk/training/courses/211028-package-performance/#materials) provide an introduction to producing and plotting application performance, which can help you complete the ARCHER2 technical assessment form - particularly "6.1 Quantitative evidence that the code scales efficiently".